Multilingual Simplification of Medical Texts: Evaluation of Simplification Models

-\item \textbf{SARI} \citep{xu-etal-2016-optimizing}.
-In contrast to BLEU and BERTScore, SARI takes into account both the original and simplified references in a single score focusing on edit operations.

-\item \textbf{Least-Common Subsequence (LCS)}.
-We calculate the longest common subsequence, a distance metric, and has an inverse relationship with the actual least common subsequence.
-This metric estimates the extractiveness of outputs (lower means more extractive).\footnote{Exact implementation details found here: \url{https://github.com/luozhouyang/python-string-similarity\#metric-longest-common-subsequence}.}
+\paragraph{Metrics.} Model outputs were evaluated through five automatic evaluation metrics: BLEU \citep{post-2018-call}, BERTScore \citep{bert-score}, SARI \citep{xu-etal-2016-optimizing}, and the Least-Common Subsequence distance metric (LCS) \citep{Bakkelund2009AnLS} This distance metric has an inverse relationship with the actual least common subsequence (lower means more extractive).